 The Reconvened WG recommends that a proposed correction of any errors (e.g. in translation or spelling) in the definitive list of reserved names be made only through the submission of a formal request to ICANN Organization by official representatives of the Red Cross describing in detail the nature of the error and the specific correction to be made in the form of a direct replacement to the erroneous entry.
 The ICANN Organization shall have the right to refer the request to the GAC or otherwise conduct an investigation into the accuracy of the correction sought.

+The Reconvened WG came to full consensus for this recommendation.

+Recommendation Details:

+None.

 End Section.